ExROPPP: Fast, Accurate and Spin-Pure Calculation of the Electronically Excited States of Organic Hydrocarbon Radicals: Introduction

 In this article, focusing on organic radicals with a single unpaired electron (monoradicals), we give a detailed overview of some of the existing theories for radical electronic structure calculation, the challenges that arise when it comes to excited states of radicals and how or if they can be overcome.
 We then expand on this previous work seeking to provide new insight into the properties of the excited electronic states of radicals.

-When studying radicals we have a choice between two classes of open-shell determinants, neither of which captures all of the essential features of the systems which we are trying to describe.
-These are the unrestricted Hartree-Fock (UHF) method of Pople and Nesbet\cite{pop54a} and the restricted open-shell Hartree-Fock (ROHF) method which as been developed separately by Roothaan, Huzinaga, Davidson and Binkley among others in various guises.\cite{roo60a,huz61a,dav73a,bin74a}.
-UHF is often preferred as its equations are simpler and more general than ROHF, and it gives lower, more accurate energies.\cite{sza89a} However, due to having different spatial orbitals for each electron, any UHF determinant or any finite linear combination of UHF determinants is generally not an eigenfunction of the total spin operator $\hat S^2$.\cite{sza89a} While UHF (and Unrestricted Density Functional Theory, DFT) is a useful tool for calculating accurate ground state properties and in many such cases the spin-contamination can be ignored\cite{bar93a,mal00a,ras09a,cab97a,nee06a,mue81a,stu19a,roo16a,bak93a}, it can be problematic for excited states where spin contamination is unavoidable.\cite{ipa09a,li11a} When it comes to predicting electronic state spectra, it is highly desirable to be able to assign states to a single spin multiplicity (since optical transitions only occur between states of the same multiplicity) and therefore it is clear that UHF or any other unrestricted reference will be less than ideal and could lead to unphysical or uninterpretable results.\cite{lon55a,hel21a,man05a,ipa09a,li11a,stu19a}
+One problem encountered in the calculation of the electronically excited states of radicals is that there is no ideal set of orbitals to choose from.
+Both the unrestricted Hartree-Fock (UHF) method\cite{pop54a} and the restricted open-shell Hartree-Fock (ROHF) method\cite{roo60a,huz61a,dav73a,bin74a} have their shortfalls.
+While UHF is often preferred as it gives lower, more accurate energies due to each of the electrons having different spatial orbitals, UHF states comprising a finite linear combination of UHF determinants are generally not eigenfunctions of the total spin operator $\hat S^2$.\cite{sza89a} Though UHF (and Unrestricted Density Functional Theory) is a useful tool for calculating accurate ground state properties and in many such cases the spin-contamination can be ignored\cite{bar93a,mal00a,ras09a,cab97a,nee06a,mue81a,stu19a,roo16a,bak93a}, it can be problematic for excited states where spin contamination is unavoidable and can lead to unphysical or uninterpretable results.\cite{lon55a,hel21a,man05a,ipa09a,li11a,stu19a}.
+Conversely, ROHF eliminates spin-contamination by construction for states where all unpaired electrons are of the same spin, including the ground state.
+Furthermore, it is possible to form spin-adapted ROHF configurations in a finite number of determinants for all other states.\cite{lon55a,roo60a,huz61a,dav73a,bin74a,sza89a,roo16a,hel21a} However, ROHF has its weaknesses, namely that it gives less accurate energies than UHF and also the issue of orbital energies not being uniquely defined.\cite{gla10a,tak10a}